Make rhubarb oatmeal bars for a sweet and tart treat featuring spring’s first fruits!

 Tried this recipe?
 Please leave a ⭐️⭐️⭐️⭐️⭐️ star rating in the recipe card below and/or a review in the comment section further down the page.
 We always appreciate your feedback.
 You can also save the recipe for later by pinning it or clicking on the heart in the lower right hand corner.

-Rhubarb Oatmeal Bars
+Oatmeal Rhubarb Bars

 Ingredients